MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-and-edit-user-profile-properties.md

 1. In the left pane of the admin center, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

 2. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.
-In the left pane of the new SharePoint admin center, select **Classic features**.
+In the left pane of the new SharePoint admin center, select **More features**.

 3. Select **User profiles**, and then select **Open**.
 Under **People**, choose **Manage User Properties**.